Interview Questions - What are Situational or Behavioural Questions?

 Behavioral interview questions require the candidate to explain how a problem was solved, how an issue was resolved, or how something was fixed.
 Embedded within each answer are the human drivers or qualities that show why you took the actions you did.
 It’s like a small peek into what motivates you.

 Interviews are less stressful if you have some idea of what questions you’ll be asked.
-So here are five common situational or behavioural questions asked during an interview:
+So here are a few common situational or behavioural questions asked during an interview:

 We encourage you to visit our Virtual Resource Room at Calgary Career Hub for up to date information about all aspects of job search.
 Check out the category on Interview Skills.